NVIDIA/DeepLearningExamples/PyTorch/Recommendation/DLRM/README.md

 #### Features

 Automatic Mixed Precision (AMP) - enables mixed precision training without any changes to the code-base by performing automatic graph rewrites and loss scaling controlled by an environmental variable.

+CUDA Graphs - This feature allows to launch multiple GPU operations through a single CPU operation.
+The result is a vast reduction in CPU overhead.
+The benefits are particularly pronounced when training with relatively small batch sizes.
+The CUDA Graphs feature has been available through a [native PyTorch API](https://pytorch.org/docs/master/notes/cuda.html#cuda-graphs) starting from PyTorch v1.10.

 Multi-GPU training with PyTorch distributed - our model uses `torch.distributed` to implement efficient multi-GPU training with NCCL.
 For details, see example sources in this repository or see the [PyTorch Tutorial](https://pytorch.org/tutorials/intermediate/dist_tuto.html).